YikesItsSykes/DGCV/README.md

 pip install DGCV
 ```

-The upper case name is no longer in use, and will not install the latest version.
-The shift to using all lower case was to allign with accepted naming standards.
+The upper case name is no longer in use, so this old command will not install the latest version of **dgcv**.
+The change to using all lower case is to allign with accepted naming standards.

 ## Tutorials